We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Before an interim guardianship order is applied for, make all attempts to contact the guardian and seek their agreement.
 If the guardian is unable to be contacted and cannot be located, record why it has not been possible.

-Our role as the social worker for te tamaiti
+Our role as the social worker for te tamaiti or rangatahi

-If the chief executive is appointed as an additional guardian this means social workers have the ability to be involved in guardianship decisions.
+If the chief executive is appointed as an additional guardian, this means social workers have the ability to be involved in guardianship decisions.
 It's important to remember that parents and significant others who remain guardians retain the right to be included in decision-making.

-Guardianship decisions can be incorporated into case planning, for example if you know te tamaiti is enrolling at school then plan to have the discussion with the natural guardians about which school some time before te tamaiti will start.
+Guardianship decisions can be incorporated into case planning – for example, if you know te tamaiti is enrolling at school, then plan to have the discussion with the natural guardians about which school some time before te tamaiti will start.
 Review meetings are an ideal place to discuss any guardianship matters and to incorporate them into the All About Me plan.

 Ideally all guardians will agree.
 However there will inevitably be times of disagreement.
 It is important then to understand the differing opinions and identify the impact on te tamaiti or rangatahi.
 If the decision is not in their best interests then seek legal advice on ways to resolve any dispute among guardians.